rMiccolis/tsx-express-generator/README.md

 # TSX-EXPRESS-GENERATOR

-This is a simple project starter: it provides the setup of a simple nodejs/express typescript API server.
+This is a simple project starter: it provides the setup of a simple nodejs/express typescript API server with ESlint and Prettier configuration along with vscode settings.

 ## Dependencies

 Dev dependencies:

-- typescript
+- **typescript**:
-- @types/node
+- **@types/node**:
-- @types/express
+- **@types/express**:
-- ts-node
+- **tsx**:
-- nodemon
+- **nodemon**:
+- **typescript-eslint/eslint-plugin**: Adds TypeScript-specific linting rules
+- **typescript-eslint/parser**: Allows ESLint to understand TypeScript syntax
+- **eslint**: Analyzes code to identify problems and ensure adherence to standards defined in .eslintrc.json
+- **eslint-config-prettier**: Disables ESLint rules that conflict with Prettier
+- **eslint-plugin-prettier**: Runs Prettier as an ESLint rule — lets ESLint report formatting issues
+- **prettier**: It takes care of formatting the code according to the rules defined in .prettierrc

 Server Dependencies: